 You may obtain financing through a loan or mortgage to finance a real estate purchase using a Self-Directed Roth IRA LLC.
-However, two important points must be considered when selecting this option:
+However, there are two important points to consider when selecting this option:

-- Loan must be non-recourse – A “prohibited transaction” is a transaction that, directly or indirectly involves the loan of money or other extension of credit between a plan and a disqualified person.
-Normally, when an individual purchases real estate with a mortgage, the traditional loan provides for recourse against the borrower (i.e., personal liability for the mortgage).
-However, if the IRA purchases real estate and secures a mortgage for the purchase, the loan must be non-recourse; otherwise this will be a prohibited transaction.
-A non-recourse loan only uses the property for collateral.
+For example, personal liability for the mortgage.
+However, if the IRA purchases real estate and secures a mortgage for the purchase, the loan must be non-recourse.
+Otherwise, this is a prohibited transaction.
+Because a non-recourse loan only uses the property for collateral.
 In the event of default, the lender can collect only the property and cannot go after the IRA itself.

-- Tax is due on profits from leveraged real estate –Pursuant to Code Section 514, if your Self-Directed Roth IRA LLC uses non-recourse debt financing (i.e., a loan) on a real estate investment, some portion of each item of gross income from the property are subject to Unrelated Business Income Tax (UBIT).
-Debt-financed property” refers to borrowing money to purchase the real estate (i.e., a leveraged asset that is held to produce income).
-In such cases, only the income attributable to the financed portion of the property is taxed; gain on the profit from the sale of the leveraged assets is also UDFI (unless the debt is paid off more than 12 months before the property is sold).
-There are some important exceptions from UBIT: those exclusions relate to the central importance of investment in real estate – dividends, interest, annuities, royalties, most rentals from real estate, and gains/losses from the sale of real estate.
-However, rental income generated from real estate that is “debt financed” loses the exclusion, and that portion of the income becomes subject to UBIT.
+Of course, there are some important exceptions from UBIT: those exclusions relate to the central importance of investment in real estate – dividends, interest, annuities, royalties, most rentals from real estate, and gains/losses from the sale of real estate.
+However, rental income that comes from real estate that is “debt financed” loses the exclusion, and that portion of the income becomes subject to UBIT.
 Thus, if the IRA borrows money to finance the purchase of real estate, the portion of the rental income attributable to that debt will be taxable as UBIT.

-For example, if the average acquisition indebtedness is $50 and the average adjusted basis is $100, 50 percent of each item of gross income from the property is included in UBTI.
+For example, if the average acquisition amount to owe is $50 and the average basis is $100, 50 percent of each item of gross income from the property goes in UBTI.